 Beyond the endless shuffleboard and all-you-can eat buffets, there’s another reason people book cruise vacations: to drink.
-Booze is the No. 1 cash cow on most major cruise lines, accounting for roughly a third of all onboard revenue.
+Booze is the number one cash cow on most major cruise lines, accounting for roughly one third of all onboard revenue.
 That’s more than food, shopping and entertainment.

-And what can we attribute to our sudden thirst on the high seas?
+And to what can be attributed our sudden thirst on the high seas?
 Over the past few years, cruise companies have doubled down on their beverage programs, including drink-making classes, locavore wine lists and celebrity bartenders.
 Say goodbye to the days of the watered-down deckside Piña Colada and hello to the glorious future of big-boat drinking.
 These are five trends pushing the cruise business into the booze business.

 It used to be that shore excursions were for those who wanted to go snorkeling or climb a Mayan ruin.
-But nowadays you’re just as likely to disembark for an afternoon of Margarita and salsa making in Mazatlán or a history lesson on the significance of Russian vodka in St. Petersburg.
+But nowadays you’re just as likely to disembark for an afternoon of Margaritas and salsa-making in Mazatlán or a history lesson on the significance of Russian vodka in St. Petersburg.
 All are offered on Princess Cruises in collaboration with Bon Appétit.
-On select Crystal Cruises excursions during port days, oenophiles can taste the island’s namesake wine on Madeira at a family-run producer in Funchal, slurp oysters and sip local bottles in Tasmania and discover South African chenin blanc and pinotage during estate along the Western Cape.
+On select Crystal Cruises excursions during port days, oenophiles can taste the island’s namesake wine on Madeira at a family-run producer in Funchal, slurp oysters and sip local bottles in Tasmania and discover South African chenin blanc and pinotage along the Western Cape.

 “These boutique excursions are available to an extremely limited number of participants,” says Ross Martin, the corporate beverage manager of Crystal Cruises.
 “Intimate and enriching, they allow guests to explore a particular topic of interest or destination in depth with the guidance of a local expert in a private setting.”